 On September 23, general secretary Uli Grötsch of the Social Democrats (SPD) received his second anonymous death threat from a right-wing extremist by email.
 The anonymous writer called for action and referred to the murder of politician Lübcke with “Kill Uli Grötsch!
 A shot in the back of the neck, like Lübcke!”

 On October 2019, 6 people were detained after a criminal police operation raided 10 houses in connection with threatening far-right emails in several regions.
 According to authorities, the emails were sent to mosques, political parties, media, and migrant reception centers over 2 weeks in July and contained threats of bomb attacks.
-The authors of the totally 23 investigated emails signed off as “People’s Front,” ‘‘Combat 18” or “Blood and Honor” – all far-right radical groups.
-The “People’s Front” is a pseudonym used by the DHKP-C, a banned terrorist organisation, to carry out political-propagandistic activities.
+The authors of the totally 23 investigated emails signed off as “Volksfront,” ‘‘Combat 18” or “Blood and Honor” – all far-right radical groups.
+The Federal Office for the Protection of the Constitution quotes “Volksfront” (People’s Front) in its 2018 Annual Report as the German designation of the DHKP-C, which is, however, a banned Marxist-Leninist extremist organisation.
+Although difficult to identify, recent research by ESISC suggests, that it could also be associated with the US-originated white supremacist organization “Volksfront” or “Volksfront International”, which had chapters in several European countries.
+Most likely, however, those who signed the letter only took inspiration from this group as it officially disbanded in 2012.
 “Blood and Honor” and “Combat 18” are both neo-Nazi groups active in several federal states in Germany which – according to ESISC research – maintain a vast network of communication channels on Telegram.
 Combat 18 has been repeatedly linked to the murder of politician Lübcke.